Bit-Apps-Pro/bit-smtp/readme.txt

 Bit SMTP plugin allows you to authenticate the mail service of your site by configuring the SMTP server of your desired mail service.
 SMTP is a protocol that helps your WordPress site to make its email deliverability more easygoing & reliable.
 By enabling this feature you can send mail from your site to your recipients via your preferred mail server.

-### How does SMTP works :
+### How does SMTP work:
 At first, you have to open an account on your desired hosting provider (e.g: MailGun, Gmail, Yahoo, Hotmail, Zoho mail).
 By opening an account you are authenticating your WordPress site.
-They will provide you the necessary credentials (e.g.: Encryption type, SMTP port ).
+They will provide you with the necessary credentials (e.g.: Encryption type, SMTP port ).
 You have to put this information when configuring SMTP on your site.
 Once your site is authenticated you can send mail through your preferred SMTP server.
 All the email validation work will be done on your specified SMTP server.

 To access all the mail services you need professional mail addresses.
 The mail services you can use through this plug-in: